plutoleen/api-contracts/endpoints/eunomia.md

 # Eunomia Endpoints

-/createLedgerEntry
- -> only when a loan is disbursed or when interest is accrued /getStatements
+/ledger -> create ledger entry only when a loan is disbursed or when interest is accrued /statements -> get statements

 # later sprint -> unusual for payments to be done before maturity
-/getPaymentHistory
-/makePayment
+/payment/[id] -> get payment history
+/payment/[id] -> make a payment